Kiira Motors Corporation: Kayoola EVS

+As of June 2024, KMC in collaboration with Luweero Industries could manufacture the following varieties of Kayoola EVS buses:

+At that time the company possessed 39 fully assembled buses (27 electric and 12 low-emission diesel).
+There were orders for about 100 buses from Tanzania, South Africa, Eswatini and Nigeria.
+The company and its partner, Luweero Industries Limited were working hard to meet those orders and secure new ones.
+In August 2024, the Daily Monitor reported that the manufacturing plant was 95 percent complete with commercial commissioning scheduled for October 2024.

 Kayoola Coach

 The Kayoola Coach is an intercity bus in Africa that is available in both Electric and Diesel variations.
-The Kayoola Diesel Coach is powered by a 6-cylinder turbo charged inter cooled Cummins engine, providing over 375 horsepower, and able to achieve a top speed of 140 km/hr.
+The Kayoola Diesel Coach is powered by a 6-cylinder turbo charged inter cooled Cummins engine, providing over 375 horsepower, and able to achieve a top speed of 140 km/h.

 Kiira EVS

 The Kiira EVS, a vehicle designed and Built by Kiira Motors Corporation, is a four-seater executive vehicle built off the Kiira EV SMACK platform.
 The Kiira EVS has undertaken a nationwide tour in excess of 3,650 kilometers in Eastern, Northern and Western Uganda with exhibitions in Masaka, Mbarara, Kabale, Kisoro, Kibaale, Bushenyi, Jinja, Kampala, Pakwach, Nebbi, Arua, Koboko, Oraba, Gulu, Kitgum, Lira, Soroti, Katakwi, Moroto, Mbale, Iganga along with a grand expo at the Africa Now Summit 2019.

 Awards

 KMC was recognized for the initiatives in Green Mobility by Frost & Sullivan with the 2016 Frost & Sullivan Visionary Innovation Leadership Award in Sustainable Mobility.

 KMC was awarded as the African Company of the Year in the 2021 African Business Leadership Awards.